HIM049/management-program-py/docs.md

 # Project Documentation

+## Intro (read first)
+I classified these describe by the effect what these functions do.
+For this project basically there are only "file storage" and "user interface" is main feature.
+And many functions in program are just the process for finish jobs between two of them.

+Also I write some utility functions, like table Object used to format and build tables, input module contain input functions to get input from user with specific format.

+I think that's good to introduce the main feature of our program.
+If any details need pls message me.

 ### 1. Storage

 The storage functionality is responsible for data persistence.
 It is designed in an object-oriented way to handle different types of data.